Ratan Lal Brahmachary: Human pheromone

 Human pheromones constitute a terribly controversial subject.
-Tristram D. Wyatt of Oxford has discussed this subject in detail in ‘The Neurobiology of Chemical Communication.’
+Tristram D. Wyatt of Oxford has discussed this subject in detail in 'The Neurobiology of Chemical Communication.'
 I feel that in the distant ancestry of the human species, pheromones played a role but by now only a vestige remains.

 Scented and non-scented mung bean

-Mung bean is a widely consumed legume of India as well as of Asia.
+Mung bean is a widely consumed legume in India as well as of Asia.
 In India, two varieties of this bean, scented and non-scented, are available.
-The scented variety produces a beautiful aroma when fried, boiled or cooked.
-Professor Brahmachari researched on this phenomenon with Moumita Pal and Mahua Ghosh.
+The scented variety produces a beautiful aroma when fried, boiled, or cooked.
+Brahmachari researched this phenomenon with Moumita Pal and Mahua Ghosh.
 This study was carried out for comparison of the physicochemical and biochemical characteristics of these two varieties.